pietheinstrengholt/rssmonster/README.md

 * Find the `.env.example` file in the root of both the `client` and `server` folder.
 Copy and rename the files to `.env`
 * Edit `.env` inside the `server` folder and enter your Mysql or Database server login data (at least fill DB_DATABASE, DB_USERNAME and DB_PASSWORD).
 * Edit `.env` inside the `client` folder.
 Change the VUE_APP_HOSTNAME so it points to the back-end.
-* Run `node_modules/.bin/sequelize init` this will add all needed database tables to your mysql database.
-Alternatively you can also uncomment the `//force:` true in the app.js inside the server folder.
+* Run `./node_modules/.bin/sequelize db:migrate && ./node_modules/.bin/sequelize db:seed:all` this will add all needed database tables and content to your mysql database.
+Alternatively you can also uncomment the `//force:` true in the app.js inside the server folder to create the schema structure.
-* Run `node_modules/.bin/sequelize db:seed:all` to seed the database.

 ### Development
 If you would like to run RSSMonster in development mode I recommend to run: